AlexSkrypnyk/drupal_extension_scaffold/README.md

 ---

-<p align="center">Drupal module template for development and testing in CI of your choice with mirroring to Drupal.org</p>
+<p align="center">Drupal extension template for development and testing in CI of your choice with mirroring to Drupal.org</p>

 ## Use case

-Perform module development in GitHub with testing in CI, and push code committed only to main branches (`1.x`, `2.x` etc.) to [drupal.org](https://drupal.org).
+Perform extension development in GitHub with testing in CI, and push code committed only to main branches (`1.x`, `2.x` etc.) to [drupal.org](https://drupal.org).